Register now and join us on Memorial Day, May 25th, 2015 for the 2nd Annual Trying 4 Troops Indoor TRY-athlon!

-Trying For Troops is open to individuals and groups of three.
+Trying 4 Troops is open to individuals and groups of three.
 Participants must be 18 years or older, but all ages and abilities are welcome.
 Discounts are available for students, active/retired military service members (ID cards will be checked at registration).

-Trying For Troops falls into its own category because it is not based on distance and will be housed completely indoors.
+Trying 4 Troops falls into its own category because it is not based on distance and will be housed completely indoors.
 Participants are encouraged to “try” their best during the timed intervals providing a great opportunity to try something new and stay active during the Memorial Day weekend.

 Wounded Warrior Project

 Wounded Warrior Project (WWP) serves veterans and service members who incurred a physical or mental injury, illness, or wound, co-incident to their military service on or after September 11, 2001 and their families.

 In addition to donating the proceeds to WWP, we encourage our all our participants to identify someone they would like to honor at our event.
 This could include any active, retired, wounded or fallen service member or simply someone you want us to remember.
 These names will be collected during registration and at check-in to be included on a large “Who Are You Honoring” memorial banner displayed throughout the duration of Trying 4 Troops.

 Every year, MSAL students participate in a series of courses designed to develop skills in the planning, design, and operation of sport events.
 After successful completion of these courses, students select, organize and host a sport-related event to raise money for a charitable organization.
 Trying 4 Troops is the culmination of this year’s course.